Piracy in the Atlantic World: Attitude toward death

-On every voyage a sailor would face the risk of falling overboard and drowning, starvation, disease, abuse, accidents in the rigging, and attack.
+On every voyage a sailor would face the risk of falling overboard, drowning, starving, or dying of disease, abuse, accidents in the rigging, or attack.
 Once a sailor abandoned his law-abiding career to become a pirate he knowingly increased his chance of expediting his own death exponentially.
 Once convicted as a pirate, a sailor faced an almost certain demise of being hanged at the execution docks.

-When on trial in Charleston, the pirate Job Bayley was asked why he had attacked several warships that were sent to capture him, he answered that "We thought it had been a pirate."
-At yet another trial in London the pirate John Bayley comically played dumb when the Judge asked what he would have done if the warship that apprehended him was nothing more than a merchant ship answering, "I don't know what I would have done."
-Both men knew that their fate was sealed the moment they were apprehended and both in turn hanged at the gallows.
+While on trial in Charleston, the pirate Job Bayley was asked why he had attacked several warships that were sent to capture him, he answered that "We thought it had been a pirate."
+At yet another trial in London, the pirate John Bayley comically played dumb when the Judge asked what he would have done if the warship that apprehended him was nothing more than a merchant ship answering, "I don't know what I would have done."
+Both men knew that their fate was sealed the moment they were apprehended and both in turn were hanged at the gallows.

-The story of pirate William Fly, who was executed on July 12, 1726, in Boston, illustrates how arrogantly many pirates viewed death.
-He showed no anxiety over his imminent demise, but rather tied his own noose and lectured the hangman about the proper way to tie the knot.
-Right before he swung off to his death he delivered a warning to all ships captains and owners that in order to prevent their crews from mutinying and resorting to piracy, they would be wise to pay their crews on time and treat them humanly.
+The story of pirate William Fly, who was executed on July 12, 1726, in Boston illustrates how arrogantly many pirates viewed death.
+He showed no anxiety over his imminent demise but rather tied his own noose and lectured the hangman about the proper way to tie the knot.
+Right before he swung off to his death, he delivered a warning to all ships captains and owners that in order to prevent their crews from mutinying and resorting to piracy, they would be wise to pay their crews on time and treat them humanely.